nashville-software-school/bangazon-corp/post-orientation-exercises/postgres/02-intro-to-ORMs.md

 ```
 Now you're ready to
 + Define the entities your db will store, as models
-+ Configure the tables that will hold instances of those models by creating migration files
 + Seed the db with some placeholder data

 The next resource files will walk through those steps.